dcasati/digital-modes/README.md

 Yaesu FT-818nd | SQL doesn't seem to matter.
 VOX not used |SQL doesn't seem to matter.
 VOX not used

 NOTE: On the Baofeng, when SQL is on, _and_ on *Winlink*, `direwolf` will complain that the `Audio input level is too low`.
+NOTE2: Baofeng seems to work just fine with SQL: 10 and VOX: OFF.